Link Search Menu Expand Document

 }

-Please be noted, in general, you can always target the specific columns during the Query, Insert, Merge or Update operations.
+In general, specific columns can always be targeted during Query, Insert, Merge, or Update operations.